NESTCollaboration/nest/README.md

 	```

 2. From within the build directory, configure CMake.
 On systems where the C compiler/C++ compiler
-	paths are already specified, one can simply do:
+	paths are already specified, one can simply do (sometimes not cmake but cmake3 e.g. on Kitware on CentOS 7):

 	```
 	cmake -DCMAKE_INSTALL_PREFIX=[path to install directory] ../relative/path/nest